 Learn to soothe stress by identifying your stressors and triggers: What are the things that tend to trigger or increase your stress levels?
 Once you know what these are, you can try to avoid them or be prepared for them.
 You can also engage in deep breathing, taking some deep breaths can help to slow down your heart rate and relax your body.

-Another way is exercising as it releases endorphins, which have mood-boosting effects.
+Another way is exercising and mindfulness exercises as they release endorphins, which have mood-boosting effects.
 Along with just spending time in nature since it promotes a sense of calm.
 If you are in a city and can’t do that, consider trying to spend time with loved ones if possible.
-Spending time with people who make you feel happy and loved can help to reduce stress (and anxiety!).
+Spending time with people who make you feel happy and loved can help to reduce and soothe stress (and anxiety!).

 If you find yourself having panic attacks often, it is important to seek professional help as soon as possible.
 Panic attacks can be extremely debilitating and may even lead to other health problems if not treated.
 A professional can help you to understand your panic attacks and develop a treatment plan to reduce their frequency and intensity.